UNH Youth Symphony Orchestra

 - The Symphony Orchestra is typically comprised of high school age students, and rehearses from 7:30 to 9:00 pm.

-Concerto Competition: New for 2017-2018!!!
-The UNH-YSO will be holding a concerto competition in November, and the musician(s) chosen will perform with an orchestra at the concert in May.
+Concerto Competition: The UNH-YSO will be holding a concerto competition on Sunday, November 4th.
+The musician(s) chosen will perform with an orchestra at the concert in May.
 Soloists must be in the UNH-YSO for both semesters.
-Click here for information and an application form: Concerto Competition
+Click here for information and an application form.

 Where: All UNH-YSO events and activities take place in the UNH Music Department, in the Paul Creative Arts Center on the UNH Durham campus.